GreyNoise-Intelligence/pygreynoise/docs/source/tutorial.rst

     GreyNoise CLI.

     Options:
       -h, --help  Show this message and exit.

     Commands:
-    query*       Run a GNQL (GreyNoise Query Language) query. account      View information about your GreyNoise account. alerts       List, create, delete, and manage your GreyNoise alerts. analyze      Analyze the IP addresses in a log file, stdin, etc. feedback     Send feedback directly to the GreyNoise team. filter       "Filter the noise from a log file, stdin, etc. help         Show this message and exit.
+      account      View information about your GreyNoise account. alerts       List, create, delete, and manage your GreyNoise alerts. analyze      Analyze the IP addresses in a log file, stdin, etc. feedback     Send feedback directly to the GreyNoise team. filter       Filter the noise from a log file, stdin, etc. help         Show this message and exit.
-    interesting  Report an IP as "interesting".
-    ip           Query GreyNoise for all information on a given IP. pcap         Get PCAP for a given IP address. quick        Quickly check whether or not one or many IPs are "noise". repl         Start an interactive shell.
+      interesting  Report one or more IP addresses as "interesting". ip           Query GreyNoise for all information on a given IP. ip-multi     Perform Context lookup for multiple IPs at once. query        Run a GNQL (GreyNoise Query Language) query. quick        Quickly check whether or not one or many IPs are "noise". repl         Start an interactive shell.
       riot         Query GreyNoise IP to see if it is in the RIOT dataset. setup        Configure API key.
-    signature    Submit an IDS signature to GreyNoise to be deployed to all... stats        Get aggregate stats from a given GNQL query. version      Get version and OS information for your GreyNoise commandline...
+      signature    Submit an IDS signature to GreyNoise to be deployed to all... similar      Query GreyNoise IP to identify Similar IPs. stats        Get aggregate stats from a given GNQL query. version      Get version and OS information for your GreyNoise...

 Setup
 -----